Driving the steep and winding road to Chipinque in Monterrey

 Road facts: Chipinque Road

-Location San Pedro Garza García, Monterrey, Mexico
+Location San Pedro Garza García, Nuevo León (Mexico)

 Length 10 km (6.2 miles)

-How difficult is the drive to Chipinque?
+How steep is the drive to Chipinque?

 Road suggested by: Eblem Torres